-The College Board provides either a $26 or $28 fee reduction per exam for students with financial need.
-For each exam taken with a fee reduction, the school forgoes its $8 rebate, resulting in a cost of $55 or $53 per exam for the student.
+The College Board provides a $29 fee reduction per exam for students with financial need.
+For each exam taken with a fee reduction, the school forgoes its $9 rebate, resulting in a cost of $53 per exam for the student.

-The table below lists annual family incomes, by family size, at 185 percent of the poverty level.
-If the AP student's family's income did not exceed the amount listed in the appropriate row and column, he or she qualifies for a College Board fee reduction.
+The following table lists annual family incomes by family size, at 185 percent of the poverty level.
+If the AP student’s family’s income did not exceed the amount listed in the appropriate row and column, he or she qualifies for an AP Exam fee reduction.

 |Size of Family Unit||Annual Family Income*||Annual Family Income* |

 |Annual Family Income* |